-As an experienced Clackamas pediatric dentist, Dr. Jeremy Suess and the rest of our team at Clackamas Smiles believe that regular dental care needs to start early in a child’s life to ensure a healthy foundation for their oral health development.
+As an experienced Clackamas general dentist, Dr. Jeremy Suess and the rest of our team at Clackamas Smiles believe that regular dental care needs to start early in a child’s life to ensure a healthy foundation for their oral health development.

 When should I schedule my child’s first appointment?

 The American Academy of Pediatric Dentistry recommends that parents schedule their child’s first visit to see the dentist by the age of one, or shortly after the first tooth eruption, whichever comes first.
 While this may seem like a young age, early dental care helps to ensure that a child’s oral health development continues on schedule without any delays.